Story by Colin Quinn

 Mahogany—or “red”—became the region’s chief export, until oil (“black”) was discovered in the 1960s, which helped modernize this jungle island.
 Today, tourists use the city as a convenient gateway to the wonders of the Amazon—which are never far away.
 Left untended, the rainforest would soon swallow the city whole.

 I stayed near the Plaza de Armas, a large central square dotted with palm trees, sculptures and benches, surrounded by colourful buildings and a sizable church.
 Here you’ll find most of the hotels, restaurants and nightlife popular with tourists, as well as ATMs, pharmacies, a casino or two, and plenty of licensed (and unlicensed) tour operators.

-- READ more original travel Peru stories on Outpost here
+- READ MORE Peru travel stories on Outpost here

-- READ Outpost Travel Guide to Peru: Cusco to Lima to Arequipa, the Andes, Amazon and Pacific
+- The Travel Guide to PERU: Cusco to Lima to Arequipa, the Andes, Amazon and Pacific

 The licensed operators have storefronts which advertise a variety of Amazonian trips—hikes, lodges, fishing excursions and cruises to spot the popular pink freshwater dolphins.
 The unlicensed guides approach you on the street and offer to take you to popular tourist spots, such as the floating market of Belen.
 These guys can be persistent (and more than a few offered me drugs).
 And hey, I get it, everyone’s got a hustle, but their constant sales pitches made it tough to slow down and take in the sights.